 • Athlete will complete progressing exertional testing over a several day span.

-• If an athlete has return of symptoms during exertional testing the athlete will start over at day one of the exertion testing when asymptomatic.
+• If an athlete has a return of symptoms during exertional testing, the athlete will start over at day one of the exertion testing when asymptomatic.

 • After a concussion it is best not to give the concussed athlete any pain medications that may mask the symptoms of a concussion until symptoms have plateaued any and are subsiding.